- This event has passed.

 Wind down from the workday by learning something new over drinks!
 Join Overton Park Conservancy at the Golf Clubhouse for a happy hour with guest speakers who will share unique perspectives from their corners of the scientific world.
 All are welcome; no previous scientific knowledge required

-Science Café is scheduled for 5:30 pm the first Tuesday of each month, returning February – May 2025.
+Science Café is scheduled for 5:30 pm the first Tuesday of each month, February – May 2025.
 Registration will open two weeks prior to each program.

 Spring 2025 Schedule